 PaymentCloud can rightly call itself a high-risk merchant specialist.
 Over the years, it has built up a reputation for serving dozens of high-risk industries.
 It continues to be one of the premier merchant services companies catering to merchants who struggle to get approved elsewhere.

-Credit card processing fees can be complicated; the best credit card processing rates depend on your type of business and sales volume.
-The most important fee to know about is the interchange fee – which is the fee you pay for each transaction.
-Depending on your MSP/CCP, you could be subject to any number of other fees and charges.
-According to Square, a leading credit card processor, the average cost of processing payments for an American business earning $10,000 to $250,000 in annual payments volume is between 2.87% to 4.35% per transaction.
+The most important fee to know about is the interchange fee – the fee you pay for each transaction.
+Depending on your merchant accounts provider, you could be subject to any number of other fees and charges.
+According to Square, one of the best online payment services, the average cost of processing payments for an American business earning $10,000 to $250,000 in annual payments volume is between 2.87% to 4.35% per transaction.

 Here are the main types of fees and rates to know about:

-Interchange is a wholesale fee that accounts for most of the cost of processing credit cards.
+Interchange is a wholesale fee that accounts for most of the cost of accepting credit card payments.
 Technically speaking, each card provider (e.g. Mastercard, Visa) sets its own interchange fees.
-However, many credit card providers charge the same interchange fee regardless of card provider, making it a lot easier for you to know what you’re paying.
+However, many credit card merchant companies charge the same interchange fee regardless of card provider, making it a lot easier for you to know what you’re paying.
 An interchange fee comprises two parts: a percentage of the transaction amount plus a flat fee, e.g. 2.5% + $0.10 per transaction.
 Additional fees apply for foreign currency transactions.

-Some, but not all, credit card processing companies charge a flat monthly fee for using their services.
+Some, but not all, merchant services companies charge a flat monthly fee for using their services.

-Some credit card processing companies charge a percentage of your estimated monthly sales volume, e.g., 0.1% of sales up to 1,000 sales, then 0.11% of the next 1,000 sales, etc.
+Some credit card merchant services charge a percentage of your estimated monthly sales volume, e.g., 0.1% of sales up to 1,000 sales, then 0.11% of the next 1,000 sales, etc.

-If you don’t reach the minimum amount of annual transactions agreed to with the credit card processor, you may be charged an additional fee.
+If you don’t reach the minimum amount of annual transactions agreed to in your contract, your merchant accounts provider may charge you an additional fee.

-Even among the top credit card processors, you may find additional fees such as these:
+Even among the top 10 merchant services, companies, you may find additional fees such as these:

 - PCI non-compliance: For failing to comply with credit card industry data-protection standards